rust-lang/rfcs/text/0000-optimize-attr.md

 ## `#[optimize(speed)]`

-Conversely, when one of the global optimisation options for code size is used (`-Copt-level=s` or `-Copt-level=z`), profiling might reveal some functions that are unnecessarily “hot”.
+Conversely, when one of the global optimization options for code size is used (`-Copt-level=s` or `-Copt-level=z`), profiling might reveal some functions that are unnecessarily “hot”.
 In that case, those functions may be annotated with the `#[optimize(speed)]` to make the compiler make its best effort to produce faster code.